dacrands/gatsby-blog/src/pages/10-7-18/index.md

   - [config.py](#configPy)

 <a id="prereq"><a>

 ## Prerequisites
 ---

 My goal is to make this tutorial accessible to front-end developers with limited back-end experience, including developers who have never used Python.
 Luckily, Python syntax is very semantic and intuitive, so hopefully developers from other stacks will have no problem following along with the examples used in this post.

 That said, you will likely get the most out of this post if you have a general understanding of what servers do, how they handle requests, how they respond, etc. Also, if you're a back-end developer, this is not for you.
 You know what to do already.
 This is for our front-end folks who want to hide their keys, nothing more.

-<a id="minapp"><a>
+<a id="theApp"><a>

-## A Minimal Flask App
+## What We're Making
 ---

-This app will be extremely minimal.
-We don't need a database, we just a server to make requests to our API and pass JSON to our Redux app, nothing more.
+This app is an extremely minimal Flask server.
+We don't need a database, we just a server to make requests to our API and pass JSON to our React/Redux app.
 Of course, there will be vulnerabilities in this app, but your API-key will be safe and others will take note of your effort to keep it secret (hopefully).

+<a id="env"><a>

+## Environments
+---

+For any Python project, regardless of it's size and complexity, it's a good idea to create a virtual environment.
+This ensures that as libraries update and backwards-compatability becomes an issue, your app will still work.

 <a id="createEnv"><a>

 ### Create an Environment

-When it comes to Python, I'm an [Anaconda](https://www.anaconda.com/download/) person.
+When it comes to Python, I'm an [anaconda](https://www.anaconda.com/download) person.
 If you don't use Anaconda, the following instructions shouldn't be hard to follow using pip.

 Now that that's out of the way, go ahead and create an environment for your flask app: